The Great Meddlers of 2012

 The No Kill Advocacy Center announces the 2012 recipients of the Henry Bergh Leadership Award, honoring the top No Kill advocates in the nation.
 The award is given to those who are working and succeeding in their effort to end the killing of animals in U.S. shelters.

-It should be noted that the awards given to these individuals take nothing away from the amazing work of all those working to make a lifesaving difference in their communities and saving lives through rescue, protest, or advocacy; people like those in Kansas City, Missouri who have brought their municipal shelter to the cusp of No Kill; Joe Lentol, the Chair of the New York State Assembly Codes Committee, who stopped the ASPCA’s Quick Kill Bill; Douglas Cooper who wrote a series of exposes on PETA and HSUS in the Huffington Post bringing No Kill and No Kill’s opponents to a wider North American audience; Sabine Smith-Stull who has ended the killing of all puppies in Columbus, Georgia; the rescue groups saving animals their local shelters refuse to; all the shelter directors in over 80 communities across the country now saving in excess of 90% of all impounded animals; and Susan Hauser whose No Kill News page identifying those communities is the single most important blog in the movement today.
+It should be noted that the awards given to these individuals take nothing away from the amazing work of all those working to make a lifesaving difference in their communities and saving lives through rescue, protest, or advocacy; people like those in Kansas City, Missouri who have brought their municipal shelter to the cusp of No Kill; Joe Lentol, the Chair of the New York State Assembly Codes Committee, who stopped the ASPCA’s Quick Kill Bill; Douglas Cooper who wrote a series of exposes on PETA and HSUS in the Huffington Post bringing No Kill and No Kill’s opponents to a wider North American audience; Sabine Smith-Stull who has ended the killing of all puppies in Columbus, Georgia; the rescue groups saving animals their local shelters refuse to; and all the shelter directors in over 80 communities across the country now saving in excess of 90% of all impounded animals.
 Thank you to them and to others, and we honor them as well.

 But the six recipients this year have really pushed the envelope.
 And it is both fitting and proper that we celebrate their achievements in keeping with the theme of this year’s No Kill Conference in Washington, D.C. of “reaching higher“; of going above and beyond—I’m going to say it—the “status quo” of today’s No Kill movement.